qkunst/collectiemanagement/report.md

       reuses when full hash is given equal to earlier in same collection creates when full hash is given equal to earlier in other collection class methods
-    .artist_name_rendered
-      should not fail on an empty name should summarize the artists nicely
-      should respect include_years option
-    .artist_name_rendered_without_years_nor_locality
-      should summarize the artist nicely
-      should summarize the artists nicely
-    .artist_name_rendered_without_years_nor_locality_semicolon_separated
-      should summarize the artist nicely
-      should summarize the artists nicely
     .count_as_whole_works
       should return all works uniquele
-      should return all works uniquely even when in two work sets .possible_exposable_fields
+      should return all works uniquely even when in two work sets .fast_aggregations
-      should return possible_exposable_fields
-    .fast_aggregations
       should allow to be initialized
-    .whd_to_s
-      should render nil if all are nil should render w x h x d if set should round w x h x d should add diameter if set
-      should add diameter if set
-    .frame_size
-      should use whd_to_s
-    .to_workbook
-      should be callable and return a workbook should be work even with complex fieldset should work with tags
-      should return basic types
     .update
       updates collection
       throws error when updating a work that doesn't validate